 2010-11: Karlson split the season between Frolunda’s U20 and U18 team and skated for Sweden’s U17 team in five international contests.
 In 29 games in the SuperElit U20 league he had 4 goals with 9 assists and had 41 penalty minutes.
 He skated in seven playoff games for Frolunda, which won the U20 championship, and had 1 goal with 1 assist and 4 penalty minutes.
 In 26 games for the Frolunda U18 squad he scored 20 goals with 22 assists and had 12 penalty minutes.
 He played four U18 playoff games and scored 1 goal with 1 assist.

-2011-12: Karlson appeared in 47 games with Frolunda's U20 team and represented Sweden in three tournaments - the 2011 U19 World Junior A Challenge, the 2011 U18 Ivan Hlinka Memorial Tournament and 2012 U18 World Junior Championship.
-Karlson scored 14 goals with 19 assists, was minus-four and was second on the team with 70 penalty minutes.
-In the two playoff games versus Linkopings he was scoreless and minus-one.
+2011-12: Karlson appeared in 47 games with Frolunda’s U20 team and represented Sweden in three tournaments – the 2011 U19 World Junior A Challenge, the 2011 U18 Ivan Hlinka Memorial Tournament and 2012 U18 World Junior Championship.
+Karlson scored 14 goals with 19 assists, was minus-4 and was second on the team with 70 penalty minutes.
+In the two playoff games versus Linkopings he was minus-1 and had no points.
 Karlsson had 1 goal and 6 penalty minutes in four games at the World Jr A Challenge.
-Playing for Sweden's U18 team he had 1 assist in two games at the Ivan Hlinka event and scored 1 goal with 2 assists and was plus-two as Sweden reached the silver medal game of the U18 WJC.
-Karlsson was ranked 14th amongst European skaters in Central Scouting's final rankings prior to the NHL Draft and was selected by Carolina in the fourth round (99th overall).
+Playing for Sweden’s U18 team he had 1 assist in two games at the Ivan Hlinka event and scored 1 goal with 2 assists and was plus-2 as Sweden reached the silver medal game of the U18 WJC.
+Karlsson was ranked 14th amongst European skaters in Central Scouting’s final rankings prior to the NHL Draft and was selected by Carolina in the fourth round (99th overall).